Applications for the PhD Symposium at the DPG Spring Meeting in Erlangen 2022 (Section AMOP) is now closed.

-Applications for PhD Focus Sessions at the DPG Spring Meeting in Regensburg 2022 (Section Condensed Matter) are now possible.
-Please find further informations in the application section below.
-Deadline for applications is 31st of October.
+The application for PhD Focus Sessions at the DPG Spring Meeting in Regensburg 2022 (Section Condensed Matter) is now closed.>

 Every time you attended a conference, you were looking for an introduction to a certain topic but never found it?
 You always wanted to organize your own session on a topic intriguing you for a long time?
 You wanted to share your insights in this topic with your colleagues?

 If so, we are happy to be able to give you the opportunity to organise your own symposium (or focus session at SKM) at the DPG Spring Meetings in 2022!

 Since 2012, PhD students have been organizing their own symposium within the Division of Magnetism and the Section AMOP with great success.
 The mixture of invited talks by both experienced and young researchers was particularly well appreciated.
 In particular, tutorial talks introducing people into "hot" research fields were enthusiastically received by the audience.